 Choose a career that allows you to work with Michigan's most valuable resource – water.
-Earn an Associate in Applied Science Degree in water environmental technology.
+Earn an Associate in Applied Science Degree in water environmental technology (WET).

-When you're done, you'll be able to take licensing exams through the Michigan Department of Environmental Quality in water and wastewater.
-This associate's degree qualifies you to take the F-4 Water Filtration Certification Exam and the D Wastewater Exam.
-And, enhances your career and job mobility.
+Once you complete the program you will be prepared to take licensing exams through the Michigan Department of Environmental Quality in water and wastewater.
+Delta’s program qualifies you to take the F-4 Water Filtration Certification Exam and the D Wastewater Exam.

-Site visits – Many field trips and site visits are taken to local facilities, observing firsthand the application of theory learned in the classroom.
+Delta’s WET core courses are taught by local engineers, superintendents, lab analysts and managers with working knowledge of the water treatment field.
+Many classes are taught using hands-on laboratory exercises and site visits are taken to local facilities, observing firsthand the application of theory learned in the classroom.

 Find out more